HerreraManuel/Group1/README.md

     When a block comment is encountered in a given file, the commentLine class considers it as multiple lines of comments and not a sinlge comment line.
-    There may exist scenarios where the application does not run or work as it should.

 &nbsp;